SapnaRana12/search-service-test/readme.md

 * Score
 * Distance

-The Results should be list of services that matched the service name that was inputted.
+The Results should be list of services that matched the service name that was inputted. <br>
-The Score should be how well the service name matched The Distance should be how far away the result item is from the provided location
+The Score should be how well the service name matched. <br>
+The Distance should be how far away the result item is from the provided location.

 Example output:
 ```